proycon/flat/docs/administration_guide.rst

 configurations, allowing for different ways to view/edit the same document, unless explicitly constrained.

-Each configuration defines precisely what elements of user interface are shown and which are not, what functionality is enabled, and what defaults are set.
+Each configuration defines precisely what elements of the user interface are shown and which are not, what functionality is enabled, and what defaults are set.
 FLAT contains a lot of features, which will easily overwhelm the user if all are enabled.
 You will want to constrain this for your annotation task.